Wisconsin State College of Milwaukee

 Wisconsin State College of Milwaukee was a predecessor institution of the University of Wisconsin–Milwaukee.

-Founded in 1885 as Wisconsin State Normal School, it became Wisconsin State Teachers College-Milwaukee in 1927, and Wisconsin State College–Milwaukee in 1951.
+Founded in 1885 as Wisconsin State Normal School, it became Wisconsin State Teachers College-Milwaukee in 1927, and Wisconsin State College of Milwaukee in 1951.
 Originally at a downtown site, the Normal School subsequently moved to the Lakeside campus.
-In 1956, it became part of the then University of Wisconsin, and subsequently the University of Wisconsin–Milwaukee's primary (Eastside) campus.
+In 1956, it merged with the University of Wisconsin–Extension's Milwaukee branch, forming the University of Wisconsin–Milwaukee.